firstlookmedia/gpgsync/BUILD.md

 To publish the release:

-- Create a new release on GitHub, put the changelog in the description of the release, and the Windows and macOS installers
+- Create a new release on GitHub, put the changelog in the description of the release, and upload the Windows and macOS installers
 - Make a PR to [homebrew-cask](https://github.com/homebrew/homebrew-cask) to update the macOS version